mskcc-omics-workflows/containers/README.md

 ```
 It is also acceptable to use no extension.

-The `imageprivacy` label is optional.
-When set to `"true"`, the image will not be pushed to the ghcr container registry.
-For all other values, the image will be pushed to the container registry when merged to main.
-See `containers/testappprivate` for an example.

 Superfluous labels will cause the Dockerfile linting to fail.
 Missing labels will produce an Info message, but will not trigger a failure.
 Test your local Dockerfile using `hadolint containers/<image>/<version>/Dockerfile` from the top-level folder of the git repo.

+### Private Images

+By default, image recipes are built and pushed to JFrog, which is private to MSKCC, and GHCR, which is public.
+If the optional `imageprivacy` label is used in the Dockerfile, this behavior can be modified.
+When set to `"true"`, the image will not be pushed to the GHCR container registry.
+For all other values, the image will be pushed to the container registry when merged to main.
+See `containers/testappprivate` for an example.

 #### Created Date